Khushboo, Brinda Master To Judge Tamil Show 'Dance Vs Dance'

-Chennai, Aug 8 (IANS) Actress Khushboo and choreographer Brinda Master have been roped in to take the judges’ seat in the second season of Tamil dance reality show “Dance Vs Dance”.
+Actress Khushboo and choreographer Brinda Master (Brinda Gopal Parameshwar) have been roped in to take the judges’ seat in the second season of Tamil dance reality show “Dance Vs Dance”.
 The show launched its teaser promo on Sunday to make the announcement.

 While this is the first time that Khushboo will be gracing the show as a judge, Brinda Master was part of the show’s first season as well.